 With that in mind, we set out to review the best tires for all-mountain and trail riding; you can even call it enduro if you like.
 The truth of the matter is, trail riding is the most common style of riding that most people participate in.
 We pedal up the hill to ride back down it.
 More often than not, the emphasis of trail riding is on the downhill, and the uphill is a necessary, and often just as enjoyable, part of the total experience.
 Again, the tires you choose should complement how and where you ride and the terrain and conditions you typically encounter to enhance your riding experience.

 Before the rubber hits the dirt, you'll be laying out some coin for said rubber — make the most of it.
 We're dealing with a product category here that is prone to specialization, so if you're looking for something other than an all-arounder, make sure to read up on our award winners for tires that do specific jobs well.

 Mountain bike tires are expensive.
 Some are much more expensive than others, so we do our best to identify which models represent the best value.
-Despite costing less than the competition, the Specialized Butcher Grid Trail T9 and the Specialized Eliminator Grid Trail T7 are highly rated and are our picks for an affordable front and rear trail riding combo.
+Despite costing less than most of the competition, the Specialized Butcher Grid Trail T9 and the Specialized Eliminator Grid Trail T7 are highly rated and are our picks for an affordable front and rear trail riding combo.

 Types of Mountain Bike Tires